-- serious allergic reactions, including angioedema (severe swelling)
+- serious allergic reaction, including angioedema (severe swelling)

 Epclusa and Harvoni both have boxed warnings from the FDA.
-A boxed warning is the strongest kind of warning that the FDA requires.
+A boxed warning is the most serious warning from the FDA.

-The boxed warnings describe a risk of reactivation of a hepatitis B infection after starting treatment with either drug.
-Reactivation of hepatitis B can lead to liver failure or death.
+Both drugs have a boxed warning about the risk of reactivation of hepatitis B virus (HBV) after starting treatment with either drug.
+Reactivation of HBV can lead to liver failure or death.

-Your doctor will test you for hepatitis B before you start taking Epclusa or Harvoni.
-If the test results show that you have hepatitis B, you may need to take medication to treat it in order to prevent serious liver damage.
+Your doctor will test you for HBV before you start taking Epclusa or Harvoni.
+If the test results show that you have HBV, you may need to take medication to treat it in order to prevent serious liver damage.

 Epclusa and Harvoni have been compared in clinical studies.
 Both are effective for treating hepatitis C, although Epclusa may reduce the levels of hepatitis C virus to levels that are undetectable in your body in a greater percentage of people than Harvoni does.
 Having an undetectable level of HCV means your hepatitis C infection is considered cured.

 However, in all three studies, Epclusa had slightly higher rates of SVR than Harvoni.
 SVR stands for sustained virologic response, which means undetectable virus levels after treatment.

 Epclusa and Harvoni are brand-name medications.
-At this time, they’re not available in generic forms.
+Each drug is also available in generic form.
 Generic drugs typically cost less than brand-name drugs.

-Harvoni is typically more expensive than Epclusa.
 The actual price you pay for either drug will depend on your insurance plan.
 Visit Optum Perks to find coupons and savings for Epclusa and Harvoni.

 Mavyret is another medication that’s used to treat hepatitis C. Here we look at how Epclusa and Mavyret are alike and different.

-Epclusa contains two drugs in one pill: velpatasvir and sofosbuvir.
-Mavyret also contains two drugs in one pill: glecaprevir and pibrentasvir.
+Epclusa contains two active drugs: velpatasvir and sofosbuvir.
+Mavyret also contains two active drugs: glecaprevir and pibrentasvir.

 Epclusa and Mavyret are both FDA-approved to treat hepatitis C virus (HCV).
-They’re both used to treat all six genotypes in adults without cirrhosis or with compensated cirrhosis.
+They’re both used to treat all six genotypes in people without cirrhosis or with compensated cirrhosis.
 However, Epclusa can also be used to treat people with decompensated cirrhosis, while Mavyret cannot.
 Epclusa and Mavyret can be prescribed for adults and for children ages 3 years and older.